There’s an old CAVC memorandum decision from the Veterans Court that I continue to enjoy reading. Why?

 Do you think that the Veteran should dig into the element of service-connection and provide more – and BETTER – Lay and Medical Evidence?
 Yes.

 This is how you get off the “Hamster Wheel”.
 You get all of your claims for all of your conditions consolidated DOWN to the lowest level possible – and then you prove all of them UP, using the 8 Steps to Improve your VA Claim.

 Will this get you a “win” overnight?
-No. You still have to deal with the same timeline we all do (although there are ways to shorten that timeframe).
+No. You still have to deal with the same timeline we all do.

 Will this get the VA to come crawling, on its knees, begging forgiveness for its errors?
 No, you should give up that ghost – it will never happen.
 Keep focused on your job in your VA Claim – your job is to follow each of the 8 Steps I’ve outlined here.